Supported Internships

 • have an Education Health and Care Plan

-• want paid employment and have a good work ethic
+• have a good work ethic

 • have had good attendance and commitment at school or college